Use the Six Thinking Hats to Improve Brainstorming and Collaboration

 4. Build on ideas with the Yellow Hat

-The Yellow Hat is perhaps the most powerful and underutilized perspective.
+The Yellow Hat is perhaps the most potent and underutilized perspective.
 We are far more accustomed to shooting down ideas than seeking positive attributes to them.

 De Bono calls this value sensitivity.
 The more you and your team develop value sensitivity, the more innovative and open your brainstorms will become.